 Finding the treatment approach for you

-Lupus symptoms vary from person to person.
-Usually, the best treatment approach is to work with your health care team to tailor your treatment to your specific symptoms.
+Lupus affects different people in different ways.
+Usually, the best treatment approach is to work with your health care team to tailor your treatment plan to your specific symptoms.

 Choosing the right doctor

 A rheumatologist, a doctor who specializes in diseases of the joints and muscles, typically treats people with lupus.
-If lupus has caused damage to specific organs, you may need to see other types of doctors too.
+If lupus has caused damage to specific organs, you may also need to see other types of doctors.

 - Control symptoms like joint pain and fatigue

 - Reduce inflammation caused by lupus